Meet the Subject Rep

 Yet another piece on the King's Theatre, London's only opera house.

-Joe's forthcoming chapter on the circus performer, Philip Astley
+Joe's recent chapter on the circus performer, Philip Astley

 James Hepokoski and Warren Darcy, 'The Medial Caesura and Its Role in the Eighteenth-Century Sonata Exposition', Music Theory Spectrum 19/2 (1997), 115-154